d12frosted/elpa-mirror/melpa/elpher-readme.txt

+;;; Commentary:

-Elpher aims to provide a practical and friendly gopher and gemini client for GNU Emacs.
+;; Elpher aims to provide a practical and friendly gopher and gemini ;; client for GNU Emacs.
 It supports:

-- intuitive keyboard and mouse-driven browsing,
+;; - intuitive keyboard and mouse-driven browsing,
-- out-of-the-box compatibility with evil-mode,
+;; - out-of-the-box compatibility with evil-mode,
-- clickable web and gopher links *in plain text*,
-- caching of visited sites,
+;; - clickable web and gopher links *in plain text*, ;; - caching of visited sites,
-- pleasant and configurable colouring of Gopher directories,
-- direct visualisation of image files,
+;; - pleasant and configurable colouring of Gopher directories, ;; - direct visualisation of image files,
-- a simple bookmark management system,
+;; - a simple bookmark management system,
-- gopher connections using TLS encryption,
+;; - gopher connections using TLS encryption,
-- the fledgling Gemini protocol,
+;; - the fledgling Gemini protocol,
-- the greybeard Finger protocol.
+;; - the greybeard Finger protocol.

-To launch Elpher, simply use 'M-x elpher'.
-This will open a start page containing information on key bindings and suggested starting points for your gopher exploration.
+;; To launch Elpher, simply use 'M-x elpher'.
+This will open a start ;; page containing information on key bindings and suggested starting ;; points for your gopher exploration.

-Full instructions can be found in the Elpher info manual.
+;; Full instructions can be found in the Elpher info manual.

-Elpher is under active development.
-Any suggestions for improvements are welcome, and can be made on the official project page, gopher://thelambdalab.xyz/1/projects/elpher/.
+;; Elpher is under active development.
+Any suggestions for ;; improvements are welcome, and can be made on the official ;; project page, gopher://thelambdalab.xyz/1/projects/elpher/.